Em-White25/Amalitech-Projects/week5/readme.md

 All project-related documentation can be found in the [`docs`](docs/) directory.

-## 📌 Notes

-- Ensure Docker is installed and running before executing the pipeline.

 ## Project Deliverables

 - [Project Overview](docs/project_overview.md) - Detailed project architecture and goals